con/open-brain-consent/docs/source/discussions.rst

   In UK it's getting crazy.
-For our data bank we are planning de-identification ie face and ear removal and or scrubbing, you know is case your insurance compagny decides to make 3d models of data, recognize you, and found something weird in your brain that our radiologists and neurologist haven't seen before ...
+For our data bank we are planning de-identification ie face and ear removal and or scrubbing, you know is case your insurance company decides to make 3d models of data, recognize you, and found something weird in your brain that our radiologists and neurologist haven't seen before ...